 In all, I have made 5 big share purchase decisions over the last 6 years.
 When the markets crashed in 2008-09, I invested a lot of my money in Yes Bank share, which was still a young and upcoming bank back then.
 I bought it at Rs.
 77 for a share in April of 2009 and sold my entire holding at Rs.
 449 in December of 2012.
 I bought United Spirits share at Rs.
 883 in late 2011 (after which it declined to below Rs.
 500).
 I am still strongly holding on to my entire holding.
 Just at the beginning of this year, I purchased a lesser known company, First source Solutions, when it was trading below Rs.
-10; I even released a marketing video for it (you can watch it here if you are still keen on it).
+10; I even released a marketing video for it.
 Again, I am still holding on to it with conviction.

 At the same time, I did not buy an ITC when it traded at Rs.
 194, in late 2012, despite many hours of debate with those who racked up on it.
 For those who have followed my research and writings will see how much research and experimentation has been put out on ITC stock and yet I did not buy it.

 Our website is embarrassingly filled with ITC examples, search for ‘DCF sana’, or ‘BCG matrix sana’ on Google and you will find that it’s all performed using ITC financials.
 The research then is a proof of how close I got to buying it.